Good Days Are Back! Comedian Siddharth Sagar Patches Up With His Girlfriend!

 "But when they saw that I have been getting offers and have to travel all the way from Panvel to the suburbs, they asked me to take discharge.
 In fact, they helped me find a house and settle down."

-Siddharth Doesn’t Wants His Parents To Contact Him
+Siddharth Doesn’t Want His Parents To Contact Him

 When asked whether their parents tried to contact him, he said, "No, they haven't and I will pray that they don't call.
 My life has started coming back on track and is better than before.
 Also, whatever I had in terms if money is with them, so I owe them nothing.
 I want to keep this phase behind me and focus on work."